Travel Mermaid

 7. Oak Kitchen and Garden & Jungle Fowl

-For something a little different and some the best Southeast Asian food for regional miles, Oak Kitchen and Garden offer a Chef’s Table experience Thursday to Saturday lunch.
-They have a four acre organic working garden and are fully passionate about fresh, local seasonal produce and Southeast Asian food.
-They’ve been booked out recently so I’ve yet to get over, but I’ve been a regular take-out customer on their Wednesday Curry Nights which were so good (although sadly finished now).
+For something a little different and some of the best Southeast Asian food for regional miles, Oak Kitchen and Garden offer a Chef’s Table experience from Thursday to Saturday lunch.
+They have a four-acre organic working garden and are fully passionate about fresh, local seasonal produce and SE Asian grub.
+They’ve been booked out recently so I’ve yet to get over, but I’ve been a regular take-out customer on their Wednesday Curry Nights, which were banging (although sadly finished now).

 Oak Kitchen and Garden, Port Douglas // Travel Mermaid